alcatrazEscapee/mcjunitlib/README.md

 2) Save the structure, using the vanilla structure block.
 Once it is saved, move the generated `.nbt` file to your mod `src/test/resources` sources.
 3) Write a test class and method.
 Each method must match up exactly with a structure file.
 4) Add an entry point for the integration test infrastructure into your test sources (`src/main/test`) - more on this later.
-5) Create a new world, using the default superflat settings.
-(Recommended: turn off mob spawning and daylight cycle before world creation.), with cheats enabled.
+5) Create a new world, using the default superflat settings. mcjunitlib will set a few game rules for a smooth testing experience and you will spawn right next to the test area.
-6) Run `/tp 0 ~ 0` to teleport yourself to the test location.
 7) Run `/integrationTests setup`.
 This will build all integration tests.
 8) Run `/integrationTests run`.
 This will run all integration tests.
 Success will result in green beacon beams.
 Failures will result in red beacon beams and errors emitted to the log.

+You can re-run `setup` and `run` as many times as nessecary, provided they execute in that order.
+While tests are running, they will be indicated by a gray beacon beam.
+Only once tests have all finished (all beacon beams are red or green) can you run the tests again.

 A sample test class might look like this: